Mary Lamb: Middle years

 In 1801, the Lambs formed a literary and social circle that included minor artists and writers, and occasional visits from Charles's friends Samuel Taylor Coleridge and William Wordsworth.
 At this time, Mary also met two of the best female friends of her life, Sarah Stoddart and Dorothy Wordsworth.
 Charles began drinking heavily around this time, a problem that followed him until his death.
 Mary patiently watched over Charles when he was drunk, just as he had always watched over her.

 In 1806, William Godwin (Mary Wollstonecraft's widower) and his second wife Mary Jane Godwin (mother of Claire Clairmont), who had become close with the Lambs through their shared literary work of the past few years, asked Mary to write something for their Juvenile Library.
 This was the beginning of Charles and Mary's collaboration on Tales from Shakespeare.
 During the writing of the Tales, Mary realised that she could make a living writing these types of works for children.
 The finished collection of Tales was published in 1807, with a second edition coming out in 1809.
 Artists who made illustrations for the Tales included William Mulready and the poet William Blake.
 In 1808 the Lambs developed a closer friendship with an earlier acquaintance, William Hazlitt, who had recently married Mary's friend Sarah Stoddart, sister of the journalist John Stoddart.

-Mary began writing her collection of tales Mrs. Leicester's School in 1808, publishing it at the end of the year, though the original title page stated the date as 1809.
+Mary began writing her collection of tales Mrs. Leicester's School in 1808, publishing it at the end of the year, but the original title page stated the date as 1809.
 According to Charles, the work was mostly Mary's with only a small collaborative effort by him.
 The book had gone through nine editions by 1825.
 In 1810 Charles and Mary published another collaboration, Poems for Children.
 Their writing brought them financial security and vaulted them solidly into the middle class.
 Mary had difficulties adjusting to middle-class life, as she had to hire and govern servants though she was used to doing household work herself.